 - Do you have any family history of Noonan syndrome?

-- Do you have any family members who've had congenital heart disease, bleeding problems or short stature?
+- Do you have any family members who've had heart disease since birth or bleeding problems?